transformerlab/transformerlab-docs/for-teams/install.md

 ### Required

-- A server or virtual machine (CPU node) with internet access to host Transformer Lab.
+- SSH access and administrative (sudo) privileges on the server hosting Transformer Lab
-- AWS account and credentials (for S3 storage) with permissions to create and manage S3 buckets.
+- If using cloud object storage: GCP or AWS account and credentials (for cloud object storage) with permissions to create and manage buckets.
-- SSH access to the server.
-- Bash shell.
+- Bash shell with `curl` installed.
-- curl command.
-- Administrative (sudo) privileges.

 ### Feature-Specific

-- SkyPilot server running and accessible from the CPU node (e.g., via IP).
+- SkyPilot server running and accessible from the CPU node (e.g., via HTTP).
 - Slurm cluster access from the CPU node (e.g., via SSH).

 ## Step 1 - Set up a Cloud Provider